standardhealth/cimpl-doc/docs/cimpl6Reference.md

 |  `and not descending from` | `Includes codes descending from SCT#363346000 "Malignant neoplastic disease" and not descending from SCT#128462008  "Secondary malignant neoplastic disease"` | Value set contains SCT#363346000 and all codes below it in the SNOMED-CT hierarchy, _except_ code SCT#128462008 and all codes below it  |

 # Map File
 Map files control how classes defined in CIMPL are expressed as FHIR profiles.
 Map files are FHIR-version dependent.
-The target FHIR version is given in the [mapping file header](#mapping-file-header)
+The target FHIR version is given in the [map file header](#map-file-header)

-For a further description of the header keywords, see [Header Keywords](#header-keywords)

 ## Inheritance of Maps
 Maps are inherited.
 If there is no mapping for a class or attribute, CIMPL tooling automatically looks to the parent class to try and find a mapping.
 For this reason, when you create a new class inheriting from a parent class that already has a mapping, you may not need to create a mapping for your class, unless you want specific mapping for new properties, or override the inherited map (for example, mapping to a different target).